 I personally prefer sausage and hot dogs with a casing, but a tough one, because I think they taste better, typically are made with more quality meats, and have that sort of snap to them when bitten into.

-I’ll tell you how to cook both, hot dogs in the Instant Pot with casings and those without (aka cheapo hot dogs ;))
+I’ll tell you how to cook both, hot dogs in the Instant Pot with casings and those without (aka cheapo hot dogs ;)) Both are just a few favorite Instant Pot kids recipes for sure.

 Really you can cook a bunch of them using this pressure cooker hot dog method, just throw them in and set the timer.
 WAY easier than waiting for water to boil on the stovetop like I used to do!